rolftimmermans/zeromq-ng/README.md

   * `"plain"` – The PLAIN mechanism defines a simple username/password mechanism that lets a server authenticate a client.
 PLAIN makes no attempt at security or confidentiality.
   * `"curve"` – The CURVE mechanism defines a mechanism for secure authentication and confidentiality for communications between a client and a server.
 CURVE is intended for use on public networks.
   * `"gssapi"` – The GSSAPI mechanism defines a mechanism for secure authentication and confidentiality for communications between a client and a server using the Generic Security Service Application Program Interface (GSSAPI).
 The GSSAPI mechanism can be used on both public and private networks.

+* **zapDomain** – ZMQ_ZAP_DOMAIN <br/>
+  <[string]> Sets the domain for ZAP (ZMQ RFC 27) authentication.
+For NULL security (the default on all tcp:// connections), ZAP authentication only happens if you set a non-empty domain.
+For PLAIN and CURVE security, ZAP requests are always made, if there is a ZAP handler present.
+See http://rfc.zeromq.org/spec:27 for more details.

 ## Class: zmq.Context